To

 This is the first composition I started (1974), but it took 5 years to complete.
 The style is Vivaldiesque, but with some meter changes, wrong notes, and an unfortunate passage of Baroque Disco.
 (It was the late 70s.)
 It received its first and only performance on November 11, 1979 at the Arlington Central Library in Arlington, VA, my first public concert after graduating from college.
 There are still parts of the Concerto that I like, but rewriting a 20 year old piece is usually more difficult than writing a new one.
 It may see the light of day again, but for now and for your amusement, I have included just the last movement.

-Farewell to a Hubbard Harpsichord (1980) [harpsichord] 3' Published: SibeliusMusic.com
+Farewell to a Hubbard Harpsichord (1980) [harpsichord] 3' Published: NGP 1007

 My first entirely serious composition, this was a literal farewell to a Hubbard Flemish kit that I built and had to sell to pay off some debts.
 I gave the first performance on November 18, 1982 at the Folger Shakespeare Library in Washington DC.
 Although I had a much better harpsichordist there as my accompanist, she was unable to reach the wide spaced chords I had written (most required a tenth).

-Red Bach Book: Three Rags After Bach [Pno](1980) 8' Published:
+The Red Bach Book: Three Rags After

-NGP 1003 (In
+NGP 1003

-Ragtime Offering (a Prussian Two-Step)
+The Ragtime Offering (a Prussian

-Goldberg Rag
+The Goldberg Rag

-Art of the Rag
+The Art of the Rag

 I had always intended to expand The Ragtime Offering into a set, and I finally wrote its companion pieces in 1980.
 The Goldberg Rag uses the harmonies of the Goldberg Variations measure by measure, as well as quotes from Bach's variations.
 The Art of the Rag comes closest in style to both Bach and Joplin of the three pieces.
 Bach's theme from the Art of the Fugue is heard simultaneously in augmentation and diminution, and during a passage with the theme inverted, the hands are crossed for a visual pun.
 There is a short fugato, and in the final measures, the main theme is combined with B - A - C - H. The first performance was given on December 6, 1981 by Frank Conlon at the Church of the Annunciation, Washington, DC.